Kathleen has been an online writer for over five years. She is fascinated by the concept of modern archetypes and enjoys researching them.

 The fashionista archetype applies to those who believe that clothes make a person and that the first impression is the only one that counts.
 They love fashion without being a slave to it, take pride in their unique style and utilize fashion to develop their sense of self.
 The fashionista even enjoys helping non-fashionista types find their own style.

-The archetype of the fashionista ranges from the hardcore to the simplistic - and most differ on their views of the relationship between fashion and power.
+The archetype of the fashionista ranges from the hardcore to the simplistic - and most differ in their views of the relationship between fashion and power.
 Fashionistas not only know what looks good on them, but also what looks good on others.
 As a fashionista, you know how to make yourself look terrific, no matter the occasion or the pieces you are putting together.
 You understand style beyond value and price tags.

-Characteristics of the Fashionista Archetype and Harnessing the Fashionista's Power
+Characteristics of the Fashionista Archetype

 If you are unsure whether or not this archetype fits you or not, here are some behavior patterns and characteristics associated with the fashionista archetype: